Live now: The 300-Year-Old Cello Project

-We are lending the cello to the next generation of virtuosos
+We are lending a Master Cello to the next generation of virtuosos

 Paintings should be seen.
 Instruments should be heard.

-This master cello deserves to be played at the highest level, not locked away.
+This magnificent instrument deserves to be played at the highest level, not locked away.
 Through OCTARR's fractional ownership model and partnership with the Florian Leonhard Fellowship, it will continue to thrive through performance.

 As each performer brings their own interpretation - like a Formula One driver extracting unique performance from the same car - so the cello will reveal its full range of sonic qualities through performance and recording in the decades to come.

-As with all master instruments, formal attribution is often subjective, with only a handful of qualified experts worldwide.
-The signed label inside suggests this cello was made in Rome in 1723 by renowned luthier David Tecchler - an attribution certified by the world's leading violin dealers W. E. Hill & Sons in 1945.
+As with all master instruments, formal attribution is subjective, with only a handful of qualified experts worldwide.
+The signed label inside suggested that this cello was made in Rome in 1723 by renowned luthier David Tecchler - an attribution certified by the world's leading violin dealers W. E. Hill & Sons in 1945.

 Recent dendrochronological examination has thrown that attribution into question, sparking debate over the actual maker.
-Florian Leonhard MBE, one of the world's leading experts, is still studying the instrument and currently believes it to be one of the finest cellos made in Florence in the first half of the 18th century.
+For quite some time now Florian Leonhard MBE, one of the world's leading experts, has studied the instrument and has now attributed it to the brothers Lorenzo and Tomaso Carcassi, great makers who worked together in Florence from the 1740s on.

 The Collection